18 Jan The art and science of redesigning a career:Tom Pietras

 Little Drummer Boy

 Pietras’ father had played the drums.
 It was no wonder that by age four, he too had picked up the sticks.
 His father encouraged and mentored him for ten years.
 By fourteen, Pietras wanted to play in a rock band, but his father wanted him in a marching band.
 It was a rock band or nothing for Pietras.
-With that impasse, he laid down his sticks, and didn’t picked them up again for another twenty-nine years.
+With that impasse, he laid down his sticks and didn’t pick them up again for another twenty-nine years.

 When all those years later, he asked the beer truck question, Pietras knew the answer.
 He wanted to know if he could still play and if it would bring him the joy it once had.
 The more he thought about it, the more enamored he became with the idea.

 Dinner and Dreams